kailash-manasarovar/statement/docs/timeline/2024/january.md

 - I mention this on Twitter: https://x.com/1FRGVN/status/1748488576860389657.
 - How do they do it?
 I ask: https://x.com/1FRGVN/status/1748485970272419873.
 - I thought it might be cookies but I used someone else's device once to check and the results were the same.
 Unless they had hacked that person's phone too.
 - I started to see a transformer figure on the `@jctot19` search results.
 The character looked like a fierce and angry Ana Girbes carrying big guns.
-Ana is the musical language teacher at the conservatory.
+Ana Girbes is the musical language teacher at the conservatory.
 - This character remained in search results for a couple of months.

 ## `@JackChardwood` account content completely changed